• Skip to primary navigation

 That we are no longer subjected to commercials for diseases most of us don’t have was another of Suzanne’s advocacies.

 We restructured our prison system to emulate Norway’s after Suzanne educated a populace that didn’t know how compassionate treatment of prisoners serves the greater good.
-With Norway’s recidivism rate at 20% and ours at 78%, the benefit to us of stressing rehabilitation over punishment can be validated after enough time goes by to have measurable results.
+With Norway’s recidivism rate at 20% and ours at 78%, the benefit to us of stressing rehabilitation over punishment will be validated after enough time goes by to have measurable results.

 And thank you to Japan for having a system where there are no mass shootings and to Suzanne for popularizing what they do for gun control that educated us to where we were able to deal effectively with an issue that had been tearing us apart.

 Pre-school and kindergarten programs teaching our children about kindness spread like wildfire after Suzanne spotlighted a few that were in play.
-With a kind world being a loving world where love is the bedrock we want to rest in, Suzanne has been greatly responsible for kindness catching hold as the new standard for how we behave.
+With a kind world being a loving world, where love is the bedrock we want to rest in, Suzanne has been greatly responsible for kindness catching hold as the new standard for how we behave.

-Living inside a giant idea, where end-stage capitalism had hit the wall, we were due for the massive change that got Suzanne Taylor on our cover.
-She demonstrated how any ordinary person could contribute to humanity moving toward the beautiful civilization we now are well on our way to becoming.
+Living inside a giant idea, where end-stage capitalism had hit the wall, we were due for the massive changes that got Suzanne Taylor on our cover.
+She demonstrated how an ordinary person could contribute to humanity moving toward the beautiful civilization we now are well on our way to becoming.
 For alerting us to the danger we were in, Greta Thunberg became our youngest Person of the Year, and Suzanne Taylor, our oldest Person of the Year, has been chosen this year for helping us get out of it.

 Submitted to L.A.
 Times Opinion 5/17/22